sadanand-singh/Blog/content/post/linearRegression.md

 variables ($X$) and single output variable($y$).
 When the input ($X$) is a single variable, this model is called **Simple Linear Regression** and when there are multiple input variables ($X$), it is called **Multiple Linear Regression**.
-Mathematically, A simple linear regression model can be represented as,
+Mathematically, a simple linear regression model can be represented as,

 {{< tex display="y_i \approx b + w x_i" >}}